zeliard91/PryonGoogleTranslatorBundle/README.md

 ## Cache

-You can cache the responses of the API with [one of subclass of Doctrine\Common\Cache\CacheProvider](https://github.com/doctrine/cache/tree/master/lib/Doctrine/Common/Cache)
+You can cache the responses of the API with [one of the subclasses of Doctrine\Common\Cache\CacheProvider](https://github.com/doctrine/cache/tree/master/lib/Doctrine/Common/Cache)

 This can be done by specifying what you want to cache and with what in the configuration file.
 This is the default configuration :